mroberts1/BOOTSTRA.386/manual/index.md

 Even the lights are different.
 They have harsh bright glows and buzzing sounds, flickering like the lights in some kind of video game.
 And then there's the lack of phones of course.
 I've got mine back at the hotel room, sure, along with my modern laptop and USB power brick ...
 I wasn't going to travel completely empty-handed.

 But it's not just phones, it's screens in general.
 Small CRTs flicker everywhere with washed out color and have this high pitched squeal when you turn them on.
 50 years ago can feel so familiar yet at the same time, so foreign.
-The NES version of Super Mario Bros is still 18 months in the future.
+The NES version of Super Mario Bros is still years in the future.

 Knowing history doesn't give you the ability to change the future, only to become needlessly invested in the futility of your ability to affect it.